Regional Development Projects

 During the project, I also delivered several workshops for the high school students, professional development sessions for other dLab facilitators and contributed content to several major exhibitions: Elders morning tea at the Oddfellows Hall, 800 staff and students at the annual ‘Marvellous Melville’ exhibition and a final public art exhibition at local gallery ArtMakas.

-I was also the content manager for the Macleay dLab facilitators’ blog, developing a content schedule and publishing guidelines, creating ongoing content and supporting the other facilitators with publishing their blog posts.
+I was also the content manager for the Macleay dLab facilitators’ blog, developing a content schedule and style guide, creating ongoing content and supporting the other facilitators with publishing their blog posts.

 “Lizzy was able to wrap her head around a complex project and gave valuable input that befitted the entire outcome of the project.
 Her expertise brought a finesse to the products in the project, that was recognised and appreciated by the funding bodies.”